Experience the beauty of Portofino, an exclusive seaside village, situated only an hour away from the Cinque Terre.

 This jewel of the Italian Riviera was the favorite of the rich and famous during its 1950s heyday.

-Portofino is today one of the most popular seaside resorts along the Riviera and a worthwhile excursion.
+Portofino is today one of the most popular seaside resorts along the Riviera and one of the most romantic places in Italy.

 Portofino can be reached by ferry from Santa Margherita Ligure, Rapallo, Camogli, Cinque Terre and Genoa.
-The closest train station is in Santa Margherita Ligure, where there's a bus connection to Portofino.
+The closest train station is in Santa Margherita Ligure, where there is a bus connection to Portofino.

 Portofino is known for its colorfully painted buildings that line the shore.
 The town is clustered around its half-moon shaped harbor filled with summer yachts and odd fishing boats and lined with outlets of Gucci, Pucci, Hermès and Louis Vuitton, seafood restaurants, cafes and luxury hotels.